-Will instrument hire fees continue for the summer term?
+Will instrument hire fees continue for the next term?

 We hire an instrument from you and it is not working.
 Can I get it repaired/get a replacement?

-At the moment, most instrument repair shops/businesses and our buildings that house instruments are closed.
+Many instrument repair shops/businesses and our buildings that house instruments are closed/open for limited hours.
 However, please contact us directly and we will try to offer further support and explore alternative arrangements.

 My child doesn’t have an instrument (drum kit) at home.
 How can they continue lessons?

 The most important piece of equipment for any drummer is a pair of drumsticks – if you have sticks you can play!
 We have developed a more detailed guide ‘No drum kit?
 No problem!’ which you can view here.